resharp/phages/README.md

-# determinants of evolutionary dynamics in crAss-like phages
+# functional and ecological determinants of evolutionary dynamics in crAss-like phages
 contains Python code.
 It could be merged with Linux bash scripts, which call the Python programs and therefore also contain clear examples on parameter usage